JonMurphy/RPZ_add-on/commit.md

 RPZ: install new add-on

 ### What is it?
 Response Policy Zone (RPZ) is a mechanism to define local policies in a standardised way and load those policies from external sources.
-Bottom line: RPZ allows admins to easily block access to a website via DNS lookup.
+Bottom line: RPZ allows admins to easily block access to websites via DNS lookup.

 RPZ can block websites via categories.
 Examples include: fake websites, annoying pop-up ads, newly registered domains, DoH bypass sites, bad "host" services, maliscious top level domains (e.g., *.zip, *.mov), piracy, gambling, pornography, and more.
 RPZ lists come from various RPZ providers and their available catagories.